 2. Consolidate your remarketing lists

-As website audience list sizes reduce, notifications will appear with the resource centre to warn you that the list sizes are getting too small, and will stop serving.
-To combat this, consolidate some of your audience lists together e.g. 30 day and 60 day.
-Whilst this isn’t ideal, it will mean that you have more data to deliver against, and will keep campaigns live.
+To combat this, your best approach is to consolidate some of your audience lists together, e.g., 30 day and 60 day lists can be combined into one.
+Whilst this isn’t ideal, it will mean that you have more data to deliver against and will be able to keep campaigns live for longer periods.

 3. Structure your CRM data to enable richer list segmentation

-As custom website audiences reduce in size, CRM data will become more valuable, and will be the go-to method of targeting.
-As such, make sure your CRM is able to provide you with segmented email lists e.g. high average order customers, converters last 30 days, purchasers of certain products or product categories, and certain lead types.
+Thanks to the iOS14 Facebook change, your CRM data should now be your go-to method of targeting.
+As such, make sure your CRM is able to provide you with richly segmented email lists, e.g., high average order customers, converters from the last 30 days, purchasers of certain products or product categories, and certain lead types.

-Combine CRM lists with audience lists in adsets so campaigns can still harness the power of website lookalikes, but are bolstered by CRM lookalikes.
-As the website lists reduce, the CRM data will take-over.
+Once you’ve done this, you can then combine the CRM lists with audience lists in ad-sets, meaning campaigns can still harness the power of website lookalikes, but are also bolstered by CRM lookalikes on top of this.
+As the website lists reduce, the CRM data will take over the slack.

-As the new tracking methods deployed by Facebook mean that there will be a delay in conversions recorded by up to 72 hours, reporting on a Monday for the previous Monday-Sunday will no longer be possible.
-Consider moving your reports to the back end of the week, or at least understand that the week will only have part data, and will need to be updated the following week.
+Reporting on a Monday for the previous Monday-Sunday is just no longer possible, so consider moving your reports to the backend of the week, or at least understand that a weekly report will only have partial data, and will need to be updated the following week.